rhyek/nestjs-practical-example/article/article.md

 ### Dependency Injection and TypeScript

 Now, Dependency Injection is a bit different in TypeScript than what people with C# or Java backgrounds are used to.
-As disccused, dependency abstractions are usually done with interfaces and it is with those same interfaces that you register a provider in an IoC container.
+As disccused, dependency abstractions are done with interfaces and it is with those same interfaces that you register a provider in an IoC container.
 Something like:

 ```c#
 ioc.register(IDatabaseService, DatabaseService);